This guide describes the requirements and prerequisites for installing VMware Tanzu Operations Manager (Ops Manager) on Amazon Web Services (AWS).

 Install the AWS CLI.
 Configure the AWS CLI with the user credentials that have admin access to your AWS account.
 To download the AWS CLI, see AWS CLI.

-(Optional) (TAS for VMs only) Configure external storage.
+(Optional) (TAS for VMs only): Configure external storage.
 VMware recommends using external storage if possible.
-For more information about how file storage location affects platform performance and stability during upgrades, see Configure File Storage in Configuring TAS for VMs for Upgrades.
+For more information about how file storage location affects platform performance and stability during upgrades, see Configure file storage in Configuring TAS for VMs for Upgrades.

-(Optional) (TAS for VMs and Ops Manager only) Configure external user stores.
-When you deploy Ops Manager, you can select a SAML user store for Ops Manager or a SAML or LDAP user store for TAS for VMs, to integrate existing user accounts.
+(Optional) Configure external user stores.
+When you deploy Tanzu Operations Manager, you can select SAML, LDAP, or OIDC to integrate existing user accounts.

-For information about AWS identity and access management, see What is IAM? in the AWS documentation.
+AWS identity and access management: What is IAM?.